-- Failure (F, U) in the course previously. - Enrollment in a course on a credit basis after previously auditing the course. - Course description states that a course may be repeated (e.g., Math 335). - Grade of C- or below has been earned in a 100- or 200-level course. - Failure to meet minimum grade required in a prerequisite course
+- Failure (F, U) in the course previously. - Enrollment in a course on a credit basis after previously auditing the course. - Course description states that a course may be repeated (e.g., MATH 335). - Grade of "C-" or below has been initially earned in a 100- or 200-level course.
+Course may be repeated once. - Failure to meet minimum grade required in a prerequisite course.

-Students are limited to one (1) repeat of any given course.
 All grades earned for a given course will remain on the academic record and be computed in the Grade Point Average.
 Credit will be awarded only once.